PeppeL-G/bagawork/docs/src/routes/(other)/changelog/+page.md

 </script>

 # Changelog
-All notable changes to Bagawork and this website will be documented on this page.
+All notable changes to BagaWork and this website will be documented on this page.

-Bagawork versions follow the [SemVer](https://semver.org/) numbering convention.
+BagaWork versions follow the [SemVer](https://semver.org/) numbering convention.

 <Changelog />